From Fin To Tin

 Pole And Line Caught – Dolphin Safe

-All of our Albacore tuna is pole and line caught in the wild using a hand operated pole and line method that eliminates bycatch ensuring the safety of other animals.
-Our captains are dolphin safe trained and certified.
-Our salmon are also caught using a pole and line system preventing the danger to other species.
+All of our Albacore tuna is caught in the wild using a hand-operated pole and line method that eliminates bycatch.
+This method ensures the safety of other animals.
+Our captains are dolphin-safe trained and certified.
+Our salmon are caught using the same techniques, preventing the danger to other species.

-Our local fishery is very well managed and certified sustainable by the Marine Stewardship Council (MSC), and our Albacore is rated a “Best Choice” by the seafood watch guide, and according to NOAA U.S., wild-caught Pacific albacore tuna is a smart seafood choice because it is sustainably managed and responsibly harvested.
+Our local fishery is very well managed and certified sustainable by the Marine Stewardship Council (MSC).
+Our Albacore is rated a “Best Choice” by the seafood watch guide.
+According to NOAA U.S., wild-caught Pacific albacore tuna is a smart seafood choice because it is sustainably managed and responsibly harvested.

-The safety of the food and products is a high priority to us.
+The safety of the food and products is a high priority for us.
 Merino’s is committed to keeping ingredients of concern from our products where possible.